wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    * The "Switch To" in Eclipse is the equivalent of `git checkout`.
 This avoids confusion with the "checkout" function in Subversion, which does something completely different than git checkout.
 Git does not isolate what is checked out nor lock portions of code like what Subversion does, which results in people waiting for others to finish.
 For this reason, many have migrated from Subversion to Git.
    We will soon show how Git enables every portion of code to be worked on at the same time.

-   * See <a target="_blank" href="https://www.youtube.com/watch?v=C0bFLGJqnI8&list=PL-suslzEBiMo0B5RcAikOaqDLKoG9Okub">VIDEO: Using Git within Eclipse</a> May 21, 2013 by
-Dr. Brian Fraser
+   * See <a target="_blank" href="https://www.youtube.com/watch?v=C0bFLGJqnI8&list=PL-suslzEBiMo0B5RcAikOaqDLKoG9Okub">VIDEO: Using Git within Eclipse</a> May 21, 2013 by Dr. Brian Fraser

+## Ways to get a shell script

+   a. bash curl command to a script (see immediately below)

-## Ways to obtain a file in Git repository
+## Ways to get a Git repository

    PROTIP: There are several ways to obtain this file from GitHub, GitLab, BitBucket, or other host:

    a.
 Download ZIP file<br />
    b.
-Open in Desktop client (Git for GitHub)<br />
+Open in Desktop client (using Git for GitHub)<br />
-   c. git clone git url<br />
+   c. git clone https or SSH url<br />
+   d. hub command<br />
-   d. bash curl command to a script (see immediately below)
+   e. bash curl command to a script (see immediately below)
    <br /><br />

 ## A script types commands for you